 These natural-looking fibres can cling to the hair shaft, adding thickness and volume.

 This natural palm tree extract acts as an agent to prevent further miniaturisation and hair loss.

 This B3 Vitamin opens up blood vessels and encourages improved blood circulation.
 This in turn promotes follicular growth.

 Another B Vitamin which stimulates hair and nail growth.
-It boosts keratin production and therefore increases the rate of hair growth.
+It boosts keratin production and therefore increases the rate of hair growth

-There are some shampoos that promise to conceal your existing thinning hair and prevent future hair loss.
+There are some shampoos that promise to conceal your existing hair thinning and prevent future hair loss.
 This may seem like an ideal solution, but it’s always worth experimenting with different products as each person’s experience is different.

 If your focus is on the cosmetic benefits of thickening shampoos, this regular usage is important as the effects of the shampoo will start to lessen after a few days.

 For those with oily hair, the build-up of the hair’s natural oils will lead to heavier hair that has a greasier, flatter appearance.
 In addition, the thickening effect of the added proteins and moisture will start to wane.